InspiryThemes/realhomes-docs/docs/installation-and-activation.md

 ## Install Child Theme ( Highly Recommended )

-It is highly recommended to use child theme, So that you can easily update parent theme whenever a new update becomes available.
-A pre-built ready to use child theme is included in the main theme pack that you have downloaded from themeforest.
+It is highly recommended to use a child theme so that you can easily update the parent theme whenever a new update becomes available.
+A pre-built ready to use child theme is included in the main theme pack that you have downloaded from ThemeForest.

-To install child theme, You need to upload the **realhomes-child.zip** and activate it in the same way as you have uploaded and activated parent theme's **realhomes.zip**.
+To install the child theme, you need to upload the **realhomes-child.zip** and activate it just like every other WordPress theme.